TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Middlewares.rst

-*   Move away from the middleware and register the Extbase instance as a casual :ref:`USER_INT <t3tsref:cobj-user-int>` object via TypoScript: Extbase is designed to be executed like this, the TSFE bootstrap will take care of properly calculating TypoScript, and Extbase will run as expected.
+*   Move away from the middleware and register the Extbase instance as a casual :ref:`USER_INT <t3tsref:cobj-user-int>` object via TypoScript: Extbase is designed to be executed like this, the bootstrap will take care of properly calculating TypoScript, and Extbase will run as expected.

     Note that with TYPO3 v12, the overhead of USER_INT content objects has been